Zzzzzzzack/StarshipsDemo/README.md

 ### UIKit + MVVM + Combine
 #### UIkit
-The UIKit user interface are built by programmatically.
+The UIKit user interface are built programmatically.
 So the Views are easy to control, reusable, and conflits free.
-It also speed up the xcode complie performance.
+It also speed up the complie performance on xcode and CI.

 ##### Example:
-Define the subview as a lazy var, so we can break the UI logic into small pisces
+- Define the subview as a lazy var, to break the UI logic into small pisces:
 ```swift
     lazy var tableView: UITableView = {
         let tableView = UITableView()